transparency-treasury/developer-hub/explore.md

 * Constraints

-There are no business rule contraints for this service.
+  * There are no business rule contraints for this service.

 * Outputs

+  * The following output uses a sample admin_id value:

+    * <a target='blank' href='https://api.transparency.treasury.gov/services/api/v1/registry/situational?apiKey=DEMOKEY&admin_id=31877'>Try it Out!</a>

 * Examples

   * The following example would return the single instance details:
-  `../registry/situational?apiKey=DEMO_KEY&admin_id=ABC123`
+    * `../registry/situational?apiKey=DEMO_KEY&admin_id=ABC123`

 ###### Business Rule
 Get the business rules metadata associated with a content element.